NDIx-sec/heaphunter/README.md

 - `--help`: Show help and exit

-Thi version automatically selects the most efficient processing method based on file size and system capabilities.
+This version automatically selects the most efficient processing method based on file size and system capabilities.

 ### AES Decoding